 that makes it grow, shine and thrive.

 Man-made diamonds, also known as engineered or cultured diamonds are grown in highly controlled laboratory environments using advanced technological microwave plasma processes that generate conditions under which diamonds can grow fed from an excited gas phase in a quality as if they were formed in the mantle, beneath the Earth’s crust.
 These man made diamonds consist of actual carbon atoms arranged in the characteristic diamond crystal structure.
 Since they are made of the same material as

-natural diamonds, they exhibit the same optical and chemical properties and are a great alternative against conflict diamonds.
+natural diamonds, they exhibit the same optical and chemical properties and are a great alternative against mined diamonds.

 Diamonds are grown by using a process known as chemical vapor deposition.
 Tiny diamond fragments, diamond seeds, are placed onto a silicon wafer which is then heated up by a plasma.
 Plasma is the fourth state of matter and can be thought of as a really hot gas.
 So hot, in fact, that molecules and atoms are no longer the only species in the gas phase, and instead a soup of ions and electrons, radicals and reactive species whizzing around each other exists.